Teaching & Supervision

 With Servaas Storm, I co-teach Macroeconomics for Policy Analysis (EPA1223).
 The course is part of the 1st-year core of the Engineering and Policy Analysis master program and always runs in the fourth quarter.

 To access course materials, please enroll for the courses on Brightspace.

-Your thesis must be written from an economics perspective, and you are expected to apply economic theory in your analysis.
-You should have completed at least one master-level course in economics, ideally the whole Economics and Finance specialization track.
-Experience with empirical research and scientific programming (e.g. Stata, R, Matlab, Python) is helpful, but not essential.
+Your thesis should constructively use economic theory and bear implications for economic policymaking.
+You should have passed at least one master-level course in economics; even better, you are doing the whole “Economics and Finance” specialization track; ideally, you are taking the course “Statistical Methods for Causal Inference and Prediction”.
+Experience with empirical research and scientific programming (e.g. Stata, R, Julia, Python) is helpful, but not essential.